“Donor Compliance Reporting is fast rising up the list of key issues faced by the finance function in the Not for Profit sector.”

 At the same time, corporate donors need to ensure that they are not exposing themselves and their reputations to potential risk.
 They are increasingly turning towards those organisations who can provide detailed spend and time analysis; thus providing assurances that donations are being used in a way which coincides with donors objectives.

-Whilst it may never be possible – nor even desirable – to completely align the needs of the charities, corporate and governmental sectors, time@work’s ability to record, allocate and analyse time and expense information can help make this easier.
+Whilst it may never be possible – nor even desirable – to completely align the needs of the charities, corporate and governmental sectors, [email protected]’s ability to record, allocate and analyse time and expense information can help make this easier.

 Whilst volunteers and employees in a not-for-profit environment may feel that administrative tasks are irrelevant, donors increasingly require a record of the actual hours worked on specific projects.